How Nubank refactors millions of lines of code to improve engineering efficiency with Devin

 • Access to Devin Enterprise Devin Enterprise is the most capable version of Devin, available for users on the Enterprise plan.

 • Access to Custom Devins Custom Devins are fine-tuned versions of Devin specialized for specific use cases and/or proprietary datasets.
-Custom Devins are faster and more reliable for a narrower set of use cases, and are recommended for repetitive engineering tasks.

 • Deploy in your virtual private cloud (VPC)